NateEag/useful-programs/readme.md

 https://virtualenv.pypa.io/en/latest/

-I am an Emacser.
-It allows me an extremely-customizable, portable environment, with quite a lot of power.
-Also, it's what Dr. Bui told us to use at Penn State Harrisburg on our first day of COMP 432, and it stuck.

-I write plaintext files a lot.
-For simpler ones like readmes I tend to use Markdown these days, and for more complex ones I lean towards reStructuredText.
-Neither's perfect, but it beats reinventing the wheel.

 sqlmap.py is an excellent tool for showing people how deadly SQL injection actually is.
 Not everyone realizes that you need no technical sophistication to completely exploit a site with injection flaws, and this tool shows that